SiigoDev/siigo_sdk_javascript/docs/FixedAssetsApi.md

 > [FixedAssetsViewModel] getFixedAssets()

-Gets a list of fixed assets.
+Returns a list of fixed assets.

 ### Example